DutchAzureMeetup/Serveless-Computing/Lab/README.md

     using System.Net.Http;
     using Microsoft.WindowsAzure.Storage.Table;

+    // This is the main method of the function.
+    // myTimer is bound to the timer trigger and will contain information on the timer.
-    public static async Task Run(TimerInfo myTimer, IQueryable<Seat> seatsTable, TraceWriter log) {
+    // seatsTable is bound to the input storage table. public static async Task Run(TimerInfo myTimer, IQueryable<Seat> seatsTable, TraceWriter log) {
+        // This is the configuration of the rooms for which this function should report
+        // seat availability.
         Dictionary<string, int> roomConfigs = new Dictionary<string, int>
         {
             { "<ROOM-ID>", 100 }
         };

+        // Create an HttpClient to call the dashboard's API.
         HttpClient client = new HttpClient();
         client.BaseAddress = new Uri("http://webui20170327091447.azurewebsites.net/api/");

         foreach (var roomConfig in roomConfigs)
         {
-            var takenSeatCount = seatsTable
+            // Get the number of occupied seats from table storage. var takenSeatCount = seatsTable
                 .Where(s => s.PartitionKey == roomConfig.Key)
                 .ToList() // Executes table query.
                 .Count(s => s.IsTaken);

-            var availableSeatCount = roomConfig.Value - takenSeatCount;
+            // Subtract those from the total number of seats to get the available number of seats. var availableSeatCount = roomConfig.Value - takenSeatCount;

             log.Info($"Reporting {availableSeatCount} available seat(s) for room {roomConfig.Key}.");

-            await client.PutAsync(
+            // Push the results to the dashboard API. await client.PutAsync(
                 $"room/{roomConfig.Key}",
                 new StringContent(availableSeatCount.ToString(), Encoding.ASCII, "application/json"));